Rare-Cancers-Research-Group/PDE3A-targeting-therapies-in-liposarcoma/README.md

 ## PDE3A targeting therapies in liposarcoma

-This is code repository supplement for manuscript Toivanen et. al titled "Phosphodiesterase 3A modulators as efficient therapy for myxoid-round cell liposarcoma, synergizing with Bcl-2 family inhibitors"
+This is code repository supplement for manuscript Toivanen et. al titled "Therapeutic opportunity of phosphodiesterase 3A modulators in myxoid liposarcoma"

 ## Project code outline
 1. Fetching IST genedata from sqlite version of IST database.<br/>